oittaa/gcp-storage-emulator/README.md

 docker pull oittaa/gcp-storage-emulator
 ```

 Inside the container instance, the value of the `PORT` environment variable always reflects the port to which requests are sent.
 It defaults to `8080`.
-The directory used for the emulated storage is located in `/app/.cloudstorage`.
+The directory used for the emulated storage is located under `/storage` in the container.
 In the following example the host's directory `$(pwd)/cloudstorage` will be bound to the emulated storage.

 ```
 docker run -d \
   -p 8080:8080 \
   --name gcp-storage-emulator \
-  -v "$(pwd)"/cloudstorage:/app/.cloudstorage \
+  -v "$(pwd)/cloudstorage":/storage \
   oittaa/gcp-storage-emulator
 ```